kalx09/event-library/README.md

     - pip install pymysql
 - MysqlDb
     - Make sure port 3306 is open for mysql connection.
-    - Populate required database schema using below command, where event is the database name.
+    - Populate required database schema using below command, where 'event' is the database name & event_db.sql is a mysql dump file which is located under project's root directory.
 		- mysql -u root event < event_db.sql

 # How to run